hexa-org/policy-mapper/providers/aws/awscognito/README.md

 ![Hexa](https://hexaorchestration.org/wp-content/themes/hexa/img/logo.svg)

-# Amazon Common Package - Cognito Client
+# Amazon Providers - Cognito Client

 This package is shared between [awsapigwProvider](../awsapigwProvider/README.md) and the [cognitoProvider](../cognitoProvider/README.md).
 It is used to connect to a AWS to obtain data from Cognito services.